lightszero/neovmbook/docs/en/page04.md

    return a + b;
 ```

-We need to think about what we have in NEOVM, we have a CalcStack and a AltStack,
+We need to think about what we have in NEOVM, we have a CalcStack and a AltStack.
 The CalcStack is easy to use to calculate a simple evaluation expression, such as "1+2+3+4", but once the variable appears, it seems more complicated.

-Constant computation is very easy to express with the CalcStackstack:
+Constant computation is very easy to express with the CalcStack:
 ```
     const int a=0;
     const int b=2;